bgplab/bgplab/policy/5-local-preference/index.md

  *        192.168.100.0/24       10.1.0.6              0       -          50      0       65100 i
 ```

-You could dig deeper and examine the details of an IPv4 prefix originated in AS 65100, for example `192.168.100.0/24`:
+You could dig deeper and examine the details of an IPv4 prefix that originated in AS 65100, for example, `192.168.100.0/24`:

 ```
 c2#show ip bgp 192.168.100.0/24